Woonasquatucket River: Course

-From near the Atwells Avenue bridge over the Woonasquatucket to Interstate 95 and on to it's present mouth, the Woonasquatucket's course is a man-made channel that flows underneath Providence Place Mall and through Waterplace Park.
-In Waterplace Park, the Woonasquatucket River is also used as part of Waterfire.
+From near the Atwells Avenue bridge over the Woonasquatucket to Interstate 95 and on to its present mouth, the Woonasquatucket's course is a man-made channel that flows underneath Providence Place Mall and through Waterplace Park.
+In Waterplace Park, the Woonasquatucket River is also used as part of WaterFire.

 Crossings

 Below is a list of all 29 crossings over the Woonasquatucket River.
 The list starts at the headwaters and goes downstream.